 Precision medicine for your practice: somatic cancer panel testing

-In this module, participants will learn about large somatic cancer panels, which test for dozens or hundreds of variants that may be driving cancer growth and suggest therapeutics targeted to the variants that are identified.
+In this module, participants will learn about cancer biomarker testing, which test for dozens or hundreds of biomarkers that may be driving cancer growth and suggest therapeutics targeted to the variants that are identified.
 When should these panels be used?
-And which patients are good candidates?
-Learn about benefits, limitations, and challenges of using large somatic cancer panels using the five parts of this module: overview information via an animated video; practice cases to facilitate learning-by-doing; "dig deeper" for more in-depth topics; and logistics and additional resources for more detail.
+Which patients are good candidates?
+Learn about benefits, limitations, and challenges of using large panel biomarker tests using the five parts of this module: overview information via an animated video; practice cases to facilitate learning-by-doing; "dig deeper" for more in-depth topics; and logistics and additional resources for more detail.

 In this module, participants will learn how to find and use important information on somatic cancer testing panel reports.
 What are the key components of a test report?
 What do specific findings mean?
 Learn how to identify important test characteristics to compare and contrast offerings from different labs, find actionable information on the test report, and interpret results in the context of the individual patient using the five parts of this module: overview information via an animated video; practice cases to facilitate learning-by-doing; "dig deeper" for more in-depth topics; and logistics and additional resources for more detail.

 CME and CNE modules on the clinical applications of genetic testing